-Dental implant treatment is often easier than most people think.
+Dental implant treatment is often more straight forward than most would think.
 The main advantage over the other methods of tooth replacement, such as denture or bridges, is that dental implants don’t rely on the other teeth for support and they feel like a normal tooth in your mouth.

 A dental implant is a tooth root analogue (replica).
 It is an artificial tooth root made of surgical grade titanium.
 The implant is placed into the jaw and crowns and bridgework can be constructed onto it.

 There are sometimes extra treatments that can be required before a dental implant can be placed.
 If there is insufficient bone, a small amount of bone will sometimes be borrowed from another part of the jaws to allow for implant placement.
-To most patients this sounds awful, but it is a bit like having a tooth out.
-Some swelling for a few days and a few days of taking minor pain killers like paracetamol.
+To most patients this sounds daunting, but it is a similar to having a tooth extracted.
+Some swelling for a few days may persist and minor pain killers, like paracetamol, may be supplemented.

 Dental implant experts

-When the implant is ready for a final crown, usually about 3 months after placement, your dentist may recommend that you have an intra-oral scan.
-Here the latest in digital impression technology using our iTero scanner will allow us to take a picture of your implant to be sent for abutment and crown construction.
+When the implant is ready for a final crown, usually around 3 months after placement, your dentist may recommend that you have an intra-oral scan.
+The latest in digital impression technology, using our iTero scanner, will allow us to digitally capture your implant to be sent for abutment and crown construction.
 This can help avoid dental impressions, although sometimes these do need to be taken.